-Former Indian international Henry Menezes has called for the reduction of the number of foreign players in the India Super League.
+Former Indian international Henry Menezes has called for the reduction of the number of foreign players in the Indian Super League.

 Most recently, discussions about the India Super League have centered on the the foreigner’s rule as many calls for the reduction of the number of foreigners in the India Super League so that India footballers can get better opportunities, which in turn improves the quality of Indian football.